kaoutamine/travian_legends_bots/README.md

   - Identify **weak oases** suitable for solo hero XP farming.
   - Calculate **safe troop compositions** (minimize or eliminate troop losses).
   - Automatically target low-risk, high-reward oases intelligently.

+## The selenium attempt was an easier way to automatise a workflow by using the firefox plugin to replicate specific actions
+This attempt yielded interesting results but it prevented me from doing calculations, scans and automating more things.
+The idea was to use a browser to connect to Travian and then replicate a specific path using the Selenium plugin (works only on firefox these days) to for example launch the raid lists in Travian.
+It worked but ignore it.
+It's slow and it does only what a human could do.
+We can do better.